cwis2/OdinLandingPage/README.md

 # OdinLandingPage

 Second website for the Odin Project.
-As time passes and I create more and more projects, I'll update this repository to showcase said projects.
+An incomplete idea I had for a portfolio